Hendrix-CS/csci150/index.md

 <!--On these labs, you will work with a partner on the lab assignments.
 Their name must be listed on any code you hand in as joint work.
 A partnership should only turn in a **single copy** of the assignment.
 If students working as partners wish to turn in a lab late, both students must use a late day.-->
 On these labs, you will work with a partner on the lab assignments.
 Their name must be listed on any code you hand in as joint work.
 Each partner should **submit their own solution** to the assignment.

 **Lab attendance is required**.
-For this semester, labs will meet virtually online in Microsoft Teams. <!--Labs take place in the **Snoddy Computer Lab**, in the Bailey Library.
+Labs take place in the **Snoddy Computer Lab**, in the Bailey Library.
 As you go through the exterior door of the library, turn immediately to your left and enter the Snoddy Academic Resource Center.
-Continue through the door at the far end of the hall into the first computer lab, and then enter the second lab at the back.-->
+Continue through the door at the far end of the hall into the first computer lab, and then enter the second lab at the back.

-## <a name="projects">Projects</a>: 350 points
+## <a name="projects">Projects</a>

 <div style="text-align: center">
 <a class="btn btn-primary" href="{{ site.submission }}">